IT HR Considerations

 7. Leadership

-Single course designed for executives interested in digital HR considerations
+Single bespoke course designed for executives interested in digital HR considerations

 As IT skills, resources and sourcing models continue to evolve, and HR organizations continue to experience the digital transformation, they are focusing their investments in leveraging information technology to improve outcomes, improve the quality of their services, and lower overall costs.
 In today’s highly regulated, increasingly resource-constrained, and cost-focused environment it is essential to understand how to effectively and efficiently manage an organization’s information technology (IT) human resources.
 There are numerous strategic, tactical, and operational choices to be made about managing IT resources and it is essential to ensure that IT and non-IT executives across the organization work in harmony.